tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 ```

 * ###### Supported payment card networks
-Please note that PayU as the processor of Google Pay payments enables the handling of all types of payment cards issued by the Visa and MasterCard organizations.
+Please note that PayU as the processor of Google Pay payments, enables the handling of all types of payment cards issued by the Visa and Mastercard organizations.
 This implies the following configuration of the Google script:

 ```
 const allowedCardNetworks = ["MASTERCARD", "VISA", “ELECTRON”, “MAESTRO];